-However, while it isn’t a horror-first episode (the focus instead is on the unravelling mystery, and the emotional highs) it is still full of frights.
+However, while it isn’t a horror-first episode (the focus instead is on the unraveling mystery, and the emotional highs) it is still full of frights.
 The shrouded figure that pursues the Twelfth Doctor is legitimately terrifying, with its reaching hands, spindly fingers, and relentless shuffling.
 Aside from that, the episode is packed full of creepy imagery, from the sea of skulls, to the grave, to the castle itself.
 If only it wasn’t followed up by Hell Bent.
 Oh well.

 The Timeless Children (season 12, episode 10)

-This helps to explain the existence of Jo Martin’s Doctor, but other than that trying to figure out how it fits into decades of established canon is a horrific experience.
+Trying to figure out how it fits into decades of established canon is a horrific experience.
 It also demystifies the life of The Doctor, and calls into question just about everything we’ve been told about the show.
 Trust me, it doesn’t get much scarier than this.

 For more on Doctor Who, take a look at our guide to the Doctor Who season 14 release date, and get the lowdown on the upcoming 14th Doctor, Beep the Meep, and 15th Doctor.
 Alternatively, if this list has got you in the mood for some science fiction movies, be sure to check out our guide to the best time travel movies.